Finding the Universe

 Getting to and from Paris Airport

 There are three major airports in Paris.
 Charles de Gaulle is the main airport for international arrivals, with Paris Orly being the second most popular international airport.
-Both of these airports are easily reachable by public transport from the city centre.
+Both of these airports are easily reachable by public transport from the city center.

-From Paris Orly to central Paris you can take the bus (see booking information here), which takes 15 – 20 minutes to get to central Paris.
+From Paris Orly to central Paris you can take the bus (see information here), which takes 15 – 20 minutes to get to central Paris.

 Charles de Gaulle (CDG) is a little further away.
 You have the option of taking the bus, which will be around 30-45 minutes, or you can take the RER train from the airport which takes between 25 and 50 minutes to Gare du Nord, depending on if it is a fast or a slow service.